 Can I sue My Neighbor for Termites: will I get them | Tented House

-Can I Sue My Neighbor for Termite Infestation
+- Can I Sue in Small Claims Court for Termite Damage?

 As a homeowner, discovering a termite infestation on your property can be a worrying and frustrating situation, especially if you believe it originally came from a neighbor’s home.
 Termites can spread quickly and cause serious structural damage if left uncontrolled.
 But does that mean you can sue your neighbor for Termites spread and repair costs?